Bios-Marcel/presentation_lsp/SLIDES.md

 <!-- pause -->
 1. Basic Editors
-  * Edit, Leave editor, compile, read compiler warnings, find cause in code
+  * Edit, leave editor, compile, read compiler warnings, find cause in code
+  * No refactoring features and no LLM 😂
+  * People read documentation in books
 <!-- pause -->
 2. Integrated Development Environments (IDEs)
   * The editor and the compiler run alongside eachother in the IDE
   * Warnings and errors are displayed in the IDE and maybe even inline
   * The code powering the editor was specifically built for the IDE and the language
+  * Tons of convenience features
 <!-- pause -->
 2. Editors with LSP
   * The editor has no understanding of any concrete language, the concrete